Image showing a young African male wearing sunglasses, Image Credits: Freepik

 The equator passes right through Africa, which means compared to the rest of the world, Africa receives much more sunlight.
 In an already sunny environment, the presence of sandy areas which reflects more sunlight, can affect the vision long term by exposing you to more UV rays.

-AI generated image showing an African farmer man wearing wrap-around sunglasses and a bandana straw hat in a very hot and dusty frm environment.
+AI generated image showing an African farmer man wearing wrap-around sunglasses and a bandana straw hat in a very hot and dusty farm environment.
 Image Credits: Ocreate

 It can get really dusty in areas which are hot and dry.
 In such an environment, if the eyes are not protected enough, the dust particles can enter and cause irritation to the eyes.
 When hot winds blow through, the eyes require protection from the dust and debris the wind carries.

-image showing a professional looking African male suffering from eye-strain induced headache from being in a sunny environment.
-He is holding his head with both his hands.
+Image showing a professional looking African male suffering from eye-strain induced headache from being in a sunny environment.
+He is holding his head with both hands.
 Image Credit: Pexels

 Some people suffer from migraines or headaches due to sensitivity to light.
 They can get headaches while being out and about or even from staring at screens for too long.

 Image showing an African man sitting on a bench outside a health clinic with eye discomfort, and a black sunglass worn over his cap.
 His eyes are red and watering, shown in the cartoon zoomed inset.
 He may be suffering from sunburn eyes.
-Image Credits: Nano banana Gemin
+Image Credit: Nano Banana Gemini

 When your eyes are exposed to the sun for an extended time, it can cause short and long term damage.